Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 1080 should theoretically be quite a bit better than the GeForce GTX 970 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 1080 will be 46% faster than the GeForce GTX 970 in general, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 1080 should be a lot (more or less 135%) faster with regards to anisotropic filtering than the GeForce GTX 970. (explain)
+Texel RateThe GeForce GTX 1080 is much (more or less 135%) more effective at AF than the GeForce GTX 970. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 1080 is superior to the GeForce GTX 970, by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 1080 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison